 Table 2.
 Comparison of similarity for full sampling vs. reduced sampling for annual site inspections for the 11 relative performance standards that are evaluated annually (the relative standard for undesirable and invasive species (#18) was not included in this analysis because it is evaluated using a different sampling design).
 Similarity for the full sampling design was assessed with inferential statistics applied to the 4-year average of each performance standard and the means test was used to assess similarity of the 4-year averages for the reduced sampling design.
 Shown are the number of performance standards met (i.e., deemed to be similar) by each reef for each year from 2012 to 2021.
 Numbers in green indicate a reef met as many or more performance standards as the lowest performing reef used as reference.
-Numbers in red indicate a reef met fewer performance standards that the lowest performing reef used as reference.
-The bottom row shows the total number of years during 2012-2021 that a reef met as many or more performing reef used as reference.
+Numbers in red indicate a reef met fewer performance standards than the lowest performing reef used as reference.
+The bottom row shows the total number of years during 2012-2021 that a reef met as many or more performance standards as the lowest performing reef used as reference.

-Wheele er North San I lateo Ba Irn
+Wheeler North

-Year Full sampling Reduced sampling Full sampling Reduced sampling Full sampling Reduced sampling
+Year Full sampling Reduced sampling

-2012 8 8 6 5 10 9
+2012 8 7

-2013 7 8 6 5 10 9
+2013 7 6

-2014 8 8 5 5 10 9
+2014 8 7

-2015 9 8 6 5 9 9
+2015 9 9

-2016 9 8 6 5 9 9
+2016 9 9

-2017 9 7 5 5 10 10
+2017 9 8

-2018 8 7 8 6 9 9
+2018 8 8

-2019 8 6 8 7 10 9
+2019 8 7

-2020 9 7 7 6 10 9
+2020 9 7

-2021 9 8 7 4 10 9
+2021 9 8

-years similar 10 9 2 1 10 10
+years similar 10 10